What is the Confluent Platform?¶

 As mentioned previously, Confluent Open Source includes the latest Apache Kafka version.
 In addition, it includes the following critical Confluent open source components that make it easy to set up a production ready stream platform -

-Kafka connectors leverage the Kafka Connect API to connect Apache Kafka to other data systems such as Apache Hadoop.
+Connectors leverage the Kafka Connect API to connect Apache Kafka to other data systems such as Apache Hadoop.
 We have built connectors for the most popular data sources and sinks, and include fully tested and supported versions of these connectors with the Confluent Platform.

 Kafka Connect JDBC Connector¶